 - Delusions, fully believing things that aren’t true

 - Paranoia, or feeling extremely suspicious of things and people.

 There is a theory that some common side effects of Adderall could add to psychotic symptoms.

 Other side effects include the following

 - Trouble sleeping

-Having a continued lack of sleep or not having a good sleep quality can worsen symptoms like headaches and extreme nervousness.
+A continued lack of sleep or not having a good sleep quality can worsen symptoms like headaches and extreme nervousness.
 These symptoms could turn into paranoia that has been linked to psychosis.

 Also, if you have a history of mental illness, you could be more likely to develop psychosis from using Adderall.
 However, the reason for this is still a bit of a mystery.

 One of the theories is that your body responds differently due to increased chemicals in the brain.
-The increase of chemicals is caused by the use of Adderall.
+The increase in chemicals is caused by the use of Adderall.
 Those with amphetamine-induced psychosis usually have higher rates of norepinephrine in their blood.

 Compared to amphetamine users without psychosis.
 Norepinephrine is a chemical that Adderall increases in the brain.
 This means that those in an induced psychosis typically take a drug like Adderall versus those using amphetamines and don’t have psychosis.